SAS-Systems/Unveiled-Documentation/SRS/UC4_Switch_user.md

 ### 1.1 Brief Description
 In the settings screen the user is able to type in login information for the specified server.
 This login information can be changed every time.

+This use case was estimated with 51 FPs.
+See the below screenshot for details:
+![][fp calculation]

 ### 1.2 Screenshot Mockup
 ![][screenshot1]
 ![][screenshot2]